BurnedFi (BURN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BurnedFi Historical Price

-According to the latest data gathered on BurnedFi live price page, the current price of BurnedFi is 2.15USD.
-The circulating supply of BurnedFi(BURN) is 13.11M BURN , giving it a market capitalization of $28.15M.
+According to the latest data gathered on BurnedFi live price page, the current price of BurnedFi is 2.27USD.
+The circulating supply of BurnedFi(BURN) is 13.11M BURN , giving it a market capitalization of $29.77M.

 The BurnedFi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BURN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.